 The Old Catholic Church in the United States

 Since 1900, the Old Catholic Church in the United States has promoted our ancient Catholic faith and religious traditions in North America despite religious discrimination and persecution.
 Over the last decade, OCC Prelate Dr. Craig J. N. de Paulo has been the most prominent voice in North America, defending the natural and constitutional “right” of Old-Catholics in the United States to their own national Old Catholic Church under its own Synod of Bishops.
-Archbishop de Paulo has also vehemently objected to the current policy of the Union of Utrecht and its former Primate, Archbishop Dr. Joris Vercammen, to refer American Old-Catholics to its Communion partner, the Episcopal Church in the United States.
-Archbishop de Paulo has further argued that this laissez-faire policy is not only theologically confused, but profoundly disrespectful to American Old-Catholics who have their own ancient faith, traditions, spirituality and liturgy.
+Bishop de Paulo has also vehemently objected to the current policy of the Union of Utrecht and its former Primate, Archbishop Dr. Joris Vercammen, to simply refer American Old-Catholics to its Communion partner, the Episcopal Church in the United States.
+Bishop de Paulo has further argued that this laissez-faire policy is not only theologically confused, but profoundly disrespectful to American Old-Catholics who have their own ancient faith, traditions, spirituality and liturgy.
 Dr. de Paulo has stated on many occasions that “American Old-Catholics should not be advised by the Archbishop of Utrecht to become Episcopalian in order to become Old-Catholic, which is not only absurd but deeply offensive.”
 While Old-Catholics maintain full Communion with Anglicans and share the fundamentals of the faith, we have our own distinct religious identity, sacred tradition and theological methodology.